oleklukasiewicz/minerobe/README.md

 Run `update-database` or `script-migration` in Visual Studio for database structure migration.

 ### 3. Add environment variables
-Create `.env` file in root directory of the project and add environment variables.
+Create `.env` file in root directory of the project (minerobe.client) and add environment variables.
 You can find them in firebase settings.
 ```
 Firebase (client side)
 VITE_API_KEY=<value>